NatalyHelps/CodingNotes/MVC.md

 <h1>Questions</h1>
 <details>
     <summary>Which part of MVC are routes?</summary>
-   CONTROLLER - However, they are trpically defined separately for the sake of organization.
+   CONTROLLER - However, they are typically defined separately for the sake of organization.
 </details>